Master of Arts in Spanish

 Graduate courses in Spanish (700-800 level)

-At least eight courses (24 units) must be taken within the program, and up to six units from a related field may be counted for the degree.
+At least five courses (15 units) must be graduate courses taken within the Spanish program.
+The balance of the units counted for the degree may include up to nine units of upper-division courses, graduate courses from other programs in the Department of Modern Languages and Literatures, and a maximum of six units from a related field outside the department.
 Any courses taken outside the Spanish Program must have prior approval of the Graduate Advisor.

 Written English Proficiency